Cyclenerd/ethereum_nvidia_miner/README.md

 * **NVIDIA** drivers version **381.22** and **CUDA 8** are installed.
 * [ethminer](https://github.com/ethereum-mining/ethminer) with the optimized code by [David Li](https://github.com/davilizh) (from NVIDIA) already compiled and ready for use.
 	* The code is optimized for NVIDIA GTX 1060, can improve NVIDIA GTX 1060 with 2 GPC performance by 15%, and NVIDIA GTX 1060 with 1 GPC performance by more than 30%.
 Meanwhile, it also increases performance on NVIDIA GTX 1070.
-* Claymore's CUDA miner `ethdcrminer64` is also included.
+* Claymore's dual ethereum miner `ethdcrminer64` is also included.
 * Already configured to participate in the [ethermine](https://ethermine.org/) ethereum mining pool.
 * The installation is optimized for operation **without monitor** (headless).
 * No hard disk drive (HDD/SSD) required.
 Installation on USB flash drive.